 Planning a wedding is an exciting, wonderful experience but it can also be overwhelming and intimidating.
-Getting a few tips from a wedding planner can be a great help.
+Getting a few wedding planning tips from a wedding professional can be a great help.
 After all, wedding planners know a lot about designing and arranging a wedding, from setting a budget and ensuring guests will be comfortable to staying organized and communicating with the wedding party.

 But don’t stress if a full-service wedding planner isn’t in your budget.
-To help you kick off the planning process—and, more importantly, enjoy it!—I asked our Venue Manager, Tiffany Tullgren, to share her many years of experience and wisdom with you.
+To help you kick off the planning process—and, more importantly, enjoy it!—I wanted to share our team’s many years of experience and wisdom with you.
+You can watch the Instagram reel below to get a glimpse at our tips, then scroll for more details!

-With these excellent tips from Tiffany, you will be off to a great start!
+With these practical wedding planning tips, you will be off to a great start!
 From money-saving tricks to stress-reducing tips, here’s what you need to know.

 Tip #1 – Determine Your Budget